VismayVora/AutoAnnotation/README.md

    - The annotation quality depends heavily on parameter configuration
    - We recommend using test mode (`TEST_MODE = True`) to experiment with different parameters
    - Key parameters to tune:
-     - `TEXT_PROMPT`: Be specific and descriptive with object classes
-       - Example: "clear plastic bottle" instead of just "bottle"
-       - Multiple prompts can be combined: ["clear plastic bottle", "colored plastic bottle"]
      - `BOX_THRESHOLD`: Controls detection confidence
        - Higher values (e.g., 0.5) reduce false positives but may miss objects
        - Lower values (e.g., 0.3) catch more objects but may include false positives